dn082/Project2/README.md

 ## VISUALIZATION/DATA UNDERSTANDING
-To explore this data, I plan to use Decision Trees.
+To explore this data, I plan to use Random Forest.